marjoleinF/misc/glmertree_updates.md

     ## 4  0.02120499          -0.01067424
     ## 5  0.03967379          -0.09192917

-My current best guess is that Perhaps this is because how we estimate the tree, with the random effects predictions as an offset, is more similar to REML than to ML estimation of a mixed-effects model.
+My current best guess is that the approach of `(g)lmertree`, i.e., estimating the tree with the random effects predictions as an offset, is more similar to REML than to ML estimation of a mixed-effects model.
+And thus, the estimated coefficients of `lmertree` are identical to those of `lmer` with REML estimation (the default):

-E.g.:

 ``` r
 ## Estimate coefficients as lmtree does in lmertree: